jsvensson/ci-golf/documentation/database/queries.md

 # SQL queries

-Select non-members of a group
+## Select non-members of a group

-    SELECT id, username
+    SELECT U.id, U.username
     FROM User U
-      LEFT JOIN UserGroups UG
+    WHERE U.id NOT IN (
-        ON (UG.user_id = U.id)
+      SELECT UG.user_id from UserGroups UG
-      WHERE UG.group_id != 4
+      WHERE group_id = 4
-        OR UG.group_ID IS NULL
+    );

 Create stored procedure of above: